Information for children, young people, parents and carers

 The doctor will send you a clinic letter and your GP will receive a copy.

-A report will be sent to a social worker and to the police if they have been involved.
+We will send a report to a social worker and to the police if they have been involved.

 Further information